 Critical and creative thinking in practice

-Improves student achievement by building teacher capacity to embed critical and creative thinking in teaching and learning.
+Improves student achievement by building teacher capacity to foster deep learning.

 - Primary School